 Track Fold button: Available for tracks whose primary signal path includes certain container devices (such as Drum Machine, Instrument Layer, or FX Layer).
-When enabled, the track's channel strip expands to the right, exposing all signal paths in the top-level of the container and giving each its own channel strip.
+These devices all contain layers, which have some of the attributes of tracks - channel strip elements when appropriate (volume, pan, sends, etc.) and comments.
+When a fold button is enabled, the track's channel strip expands to the right, exposing all layers in the top-level of the container.